neondatabase/neon/docs/rfcs/036-physical-replication.md

 https://commitfest.postgresql.org/48/4912/ for a work-in-progress patch to upstream to implement that.

+Another thing we could do is to teach the control plane about that distinction between "starting up" and "running but haven't received running-xacts information yet", so that we could keep the replica waiting longer in that stage, and also give any client connections the same `ERROR: the database system is not yet accepting connections` error that you get in standalone PostgreSQL in that state.

 ### Recovery conflicts and Hot standby feedback

 It's possible that a tuple version is vacuumed away in the primary,